Tontan-Hak/Introduction-to-programming-Python/README.md

 >
 >  <!--START_SECTION:activity-->
 >   - Solve the problem conceptually
->   - Apply that conceptual understanding into code
+>   - Apply that conceptual understanding to code
 >   - Looking up the answer
 >   - Understand the solution
->   - Learn what is the parttern
+>   - Learn what is the pattern
 >  <!--END_SECTION:activity-->
 > </details>